samuelrojoalvarez/erc6909-stylus/Draft PR.md

 - **Documentation:** Flesh out docs/EIP-6909.md with storage layout comparisons vs. Solidity.

 - **Security Review:** Edge cases for overflow, large URI sizes, and reentrancy.

+🛑 ## **Perceived Limitations**
+- **Enumeration is manual:** Consumers must remember to call _record_id(id) on every mint.
+If you forget, your list is incomplete.

+- **No “composite” wrapper:** We ended up removing the all-in-one MyToken composite because of complexity wiring up Host generics.
+That means you still need to manually stitch extensions together in each example/test.

+- **Gas cost:** Tracking supply and enumeration in the same _update call is convenient, but it touches multiple storage slots per transfer/mint/burn.
+In a heavily-used contract this could push you into higher gas brackets.

+- **Limited metadata:** We only store token-URI bytes.
+More advanced metadata schemes (baseURI + tokenID concatenation, on-chain JSON blobs, royalty info) are not covered yet.